-Furthermore, all undergraduates are required to attend a brief individual meeting with the Principal, Dr Alice Prochaska, during the academic year.
-Discussion will include the consideration of termly reports and a review of academic progress, as well as general well-being.
+Furthermore, all undergraduates are expected to attend a brief annual meeting with the Principal, Baroness Jan Royall, during the academic year.
+Discussion may include the consideration of termly reports and a review of academic progress, as well as general well-being.
 Meetings will be arranged in year groups and notices of dates will be sent out by the Academic Office.
 These meetings are compulsory, and every effort will be made to fit the timings with students' individual academic commitments.
 The Principal is also available, by appointment (through her Executive Assistant (70630, principals.office@some.ox.ac.uk) to offer advice or career guidance or to discuss references.